 - 7.3.3.
-Copies of identification documents of the authorised agent and the persons in charge of premises are submitted either in their original form or certified by a certifying officer. - 7.3.4.
-All documents and certifications that are submitted under paragraph 5.4.3 should be issued within six months from the submission date.
+Copies of identification documents of the authorised agent and the persons in charge of premises are submitted either in their original form or, in the case of copies, submitted after being certified by a certifying officer or if sent by email, provided that they bear a certified electronic signature. - 7.3.4.
+All documents and certifications that are submitted under paragraphs 5.4.3 and 5.4.4 should be issued within six months from the submission date.
+The audited financial statements of the authorized representative are not subject to the this obligation.